lkcampbell/brackets-ruler/README.md

 a bug with the ruler please make sure you can reproduce the bug while using the Default theme before you open an issue on it.

-When changing themes with the Themes extension, the ruler scroll does not update.
-Eventually, this will be addressed, but in the meantime, scroll the editor to realign the ruler.

 ### Roadmap

 Address the Ruler Length performance issues.
 The typing speed gets slow when